How does your THoW system work?

 Isn’t Styrofoam a bad material?

 We believe that Styrofoam should never be used to hold a cup of coffee and then toss it in the landfill.
 However, saving energy for the life of a building is another subject.
-While it is mostly trapped air molecules, the foam used in SIPs does contain a small amount of formaldehyde.
-Formaldehyde is a colorless, strong-smelling gas, and is a very common industrial and commercial chemical.
-There are two types of formaldehyde resins: urea formaldehyde (UF) and phenol formaldehyde (PF).
-Products made of urea formaldehyde (e.g. vinyl flooring, pressed-board cabinets) can release formaldehyde gas; products made of phenol formaldehyde (i.e. SIPs) generally emit lower levels of the gas.
+While it is mostly trapped air molecules, 97% the foam used in SIPs does contain a small amount of petroleum.
+The new graphite foam has a higher R-value and replaces a chemical fire retardant required for building materials .
 For more information, see http://www.epa.gov/iaq/formaldehyde.htm.

 How long does it take to get my SIP package?